cockroachdb/helm-charts/docs/RFCs/19042021_self_signed_certificates.md

 ## Helm Configuration
 This section specifies the suggested changes around user input in helm chart

 1. Add option specifying cockroach db to manage the certificates, `tls.certs.generate.enabled` as true/false.
    Enabling this option will result into cockroach db creating node and client certificates using a CA(either generated or provided by user).

 2. Add option specifying cockroach db to use user provided CA, `tls.certs.generate.caProvided` as true/false.
    Enabling this option will result into generation of node and client certificates using the CA provided by the user.

 3. Add option specifying the secret name containing user provide CA, `tls.certs.generate.caSecret`.
    The secret name specified in this option will be used as a source for user provided CA.
    This option is mandatory if the `tls.certs.generate.caProvided` is true.

 4. Add option specifying the CA certificate expiration duration, `tls.certs.generate.caCertDuration`.
    This duration will only be used when we create our own CA. The duration value from this option will be used to set the expiry of the generated CA certificate.
    By default, the CA expiry would be set to 10 years.

 5. Add option specifying the client certificate expiration duration, `tls.certs.generate.clientCertDuration`.
    The duration value from this option will be used to set the expiry of the generated client certificates.
 By default, client certificate expiry would be set to 1 year.

 6. Add option specifying the node certificate expiration duration, `tls.certs.generate.nodeCertDuration`.
    The duration value from this option will be used to set the expiry of the generated node certificates.
 By default, node certificate expiry would be set to 1 year.

-7. Add option specifying cocroach db to manage rotation of the generated certificates, `tls.certs.generate.rotateCerts` as true/false
+7. Add option specifying cocroach db to manage rotation of the generated certificates, `tls.certs.generate.rotateCerts` as true/false.
    Enabling this option will result into auto-rotation of the certificates, before the expiry.

 ## Helm Input Validation

-1. If value for`tls.certs.generate.caProvided` is set to true, then value for `tls.certs.generate.caSecret` must be provided.
+1. If `tls.certs.generate.caProvided` is set to true, then value for `tls.certs.generate.caSecret` must be provided.

 2. If value for `tls.certs.generate.caSecret` is provided, secret should exist in the cockroach db install namespace.